How to claim the 'severely mentally impaired' council tax discount

 'Mum got a £15,000 council tax refund for her dementia and had future bills axed'

-As outlined briefly in the chapter above, both of the following two criteria must apply for someone who's severely mentally impaired to qualify for this council tax discount:
+There are two criteria that must be met by someone who's severely mentally impaired in order to qualify for this council tax discount:

 2. They're receiving at least one of the following benefits (in Scotland, being eligible for but not actually receiving the benefit can be enough):